 Pacific Assist regards all children of all nationalities, cultures, backgrounds and identity as great treasures to be protected, nurtured, and given every opportunity to flourish and reach their highest potential.
-In harmony with our core principles of self-reliance, Pacific Assist believes children should participate in decisions that affect them, set their own goals and strategies, and have a voice and be listened to.
+In harmony with our core principles of self-reliance, Pacific Assist believes children should participate in decisions that affect them, set their own goals and strategies, express their culture and enjoy their cultural rights, and have a voice and be listened to.
 We are committed to seeking the best interests of children and young people and providing safe environments where their rights, needs and interests are met.
-Our approach to child safety and wellbeing is guided by the principles of zero tolerance of child abuse; recognition of children's interests; sharing responsibility for safeguarding children and a risk management approach.
-Any alleged misconduct relating to children, including inappropriate language, inappropriate interactions, bullying, emotional, physical, or sexual abuse, and/or child pornography will be investigated thoroughly and reported to appropriate authorities in accordance with the laws governing child safety and wellbeing in Australia and other countries we operate in.
+Our approach to child safety and wellbeing is guided by the principles of zero tolerance of child abuse (including racism); recognition of children's interests (including cultural interests); sharing responsibility for safeguarding children across the organisation and with families and communities; and a risk management approach.
+Any alleged misconduct relating to children, including inappropriate language, inappropriate interactions, bullying, racism, emotional, physical, or sexual abuse, and/or child pornography will be investigated thoroughly and reported to appropriate authorities in accordance with the laws governing child safety and wellbeing in Australia and other countries we operate in.
 Appropriate disciplinary action will be taken against anyone whose conduct breaches our child safety code of conduct, child safety and wellbeing policy, and the related procedures.

 Pacific Assist understands its duty of care to take reasonable steps to protect children from the risks of injury that are reasonably foreseeable.
 We believe child safety and wellbeing are the responsibility of all directors, executive officers, members, service providers, partners, and volunteers.
-Pacific Assist directors consider child safety and wellbeing regularly in planning and board meetings, however, from a management perspective, Pacific Assist's Project Manager is appointed as the Child Safety Officer responsible to manage the implementation and regular review of the Child Safety and Wellbeing Policy and the related procedures.
+Pacific Assist directors consider child safety and wellbeing regularly in planning and board meetings, however, from a management perspective, Pacific Assist's

+Project Manager is appointed as the Child Safety Officer responsible to manage the implementation and regular review of the Child Safety and Wellbeing Policy and the related procedures.
 Connected with this policy, Pacific Assist has a Child Safety and Wellbeing Code of Conduct that must be adhered to by all directors and executive officers, and all members, volunteers, partners, and service providers who work with, interact with, or work in the vicinity of children as part of their Pacific Assist project engagement.
 All Pacific Assist representatives and partners will receive comprehensive child safety and wellbeing training, and all relevant personnel will be required to read, agree to, and sign a copy of the Code of Conduct (relevant personnel includes all directors and executive officers, and all members, volunteers, partners, and service providers who work with, interact with, or work in the vicinity of children as part of their Pacific Assist project engagement).